 Best bet: Stroll along Fifth Avenue to take in the vibe of the Gaslamp Quarter and then enjoy a meal sitting at a sidewalk table as the world walks by.
 Cap off the night with a show at the nearby House of Blues.

 Walk Around La Jolla

-Ritzy La Jolla is the seaside enclave that practically every visitor to San Diego has heard about, and it is deserving of its reputation.
+La Jolla is the seaside enclave and it is deserving of its reputation.
 A beautiful village around a picturesque cove, La Jolla is where the rich and beautiful people live and hang out, but is unpretentious and fun for the non-rich and famous, too.
-Eating at the gourmet restaurants, visiting the stylish boutiques, and watching the surf and seals by the La Jolla Cove makes for an enjoyable full day outing.
+Moreover, eating at the gourmet restaurants, visiting the stylish boutiques, and watching the surf and seals by the La Jolla Cove makes for an enjoyable full day outing.